MalteGueth/EEG_fMRI_tmaze/README.md

 Together, we propose that imaging humans navigating a simple virtual T-maze can be utilized as a powerful translational model by which to map the dynamic interaction between disparate neural systems underlying “real-life” goal-directed behavior in both health and disease.

+### Documentation

+The entire progress of this study starting Feb.
+2019 is documented in the _[open lab notebook][opl]_ in this repository.
+Links to notebook entries featuring supplementary information for specific topics relating to this study (design, analyses, etc) are referenced below.

 ### Contents of this repository